 Place tortillas on a clean work surface.
 Place filling in center of each tortilla.

 Fold sides of tortilla toward center, then roll bottom edge towards the top, enclosing sides tightly.
 Lay burrito on its seam.

 Repeat with remaining tortilla.

 Bake the Burritos

 Place assembled burritos on prepared baking sheet, seam side down.
-Top with enchilada sauce and remaining cheese.
-Bake until cheese is browned and bubbly, 10-12 minutes.
+Top with enchilada sauce (reserve 2 Tbsp. for plating) and remaining cheese.
+Bake until cheese is browned and bubbly, 12-15 minutes.

 Plate as pictured on front of card, spooning remaining enchilada sauce on a plate and topping with burritos.
 Garnish with sour cream or serve on the side.
 Bon appétit!